sunkor/home-sensor/readme.md

 ### Prerequisites
 - Docker and Docker Compose
 - Node.js 18 (to run services locally without Docker)
-- AWS account with permissions for SNS and SES
+- Twilio account credentials (Account SID, Auth Token, and a sending number)
+- SendGrid API key and sender details
 - API key for a weather provider such as OpenWeatherMap

 ### Environment variables